Updated December 7, 2023.

-Luckily, one thing that we can control is how we take care of our bodies and maintain our health.
-As you begin to create intentions for the upcoming year, see what health resolutions you can make to better care for your well-being.
-By eliminating stressors, practicing self-care, and improving your mental and physical health, you can be a proactive participant in your health and wellness to make 2022 your healthiest year yet.
+Another year has come and gone, which means it’s time to create intentions for the upcoming year ahead.
+And there’s no better time than the present to take inventory of the health resolutions to better care for your well-being in 2024.
+By eliminating stressors, practicing self-care, and improving your mental and physical health, you can be a proactive participant in your health and wellness to make 2024 your healthiest year yet.

-Explore 25 New Year’s health resolutions for bettering your mind, body, and spirit that you can use, make your own, or use as inspiration for what your health resolutions might look like for 2022 and beyond.
+Explore 24 New Year’s health resolutions for bettering your mind, body, and spirit that you make your own, or use as inspiration for what your health resolutions might look like for 2024 and beyond.

 We all know the effects that a poor night’s sleep can have on your day.
 Approximately 70 million Americans suffer from chronic sleep problems — so if you’re not getting the recommended seven to nine hours of sleep each night, consider finding ways to improve your quality and quantity of sleep.